Page contents

 Remove working periods by leaving the period times empty, checking the period(s) you like to remove and clicking Apply.

-Monitor schedule with baselines (in Team)
+Monitor schedule with baseline

 When you set a baseline, you make a copy of the schedule.
 The baseline is listed with the name you gave it together with the date and time it was made.
 Subsequent baselines follow in the list.
 You can permanently remove a baseline by deleting its name in the list and pressing the Apply button.